 A warm drink

-We brought a hot coffee in our YETI tumblers to the top, which not only helped warm us up, but also made us feel a bit more awake after such an early wake up call.
+We brought a hot coffee in our YETI tumblers to the top.
+It not only helped warm us up, but also perked us up a bit after the early wake up call.

 If you plan to take any videos of the sun rising or want longer exposure photos, make sure to bring a tripod!
 We have this tripod and it is sturdy and lightweight!

-Whether you drive to the top or hike, make sure to bring a head lamp so you can see where you’re going.
+Whether you drive to the top or hike, make sure to bring a head lamp.
+It’ll be handy when walking around in the dark!
 We use these headlamps and they are great!